How to Remove Write Protection and Format Write-Protected SD Card

 - Type “list disk” and press Enter.

-- Type “select disk E” and press Enter. (replace E with the drive letter of SD card)
+- Type “select disk 2” and press Enter.
+(Replace 2 with the drive number of the SD card)

 - Type “attributes disk clear readonly” and press Enter.